-According to the Surveillance, Epidemiology, and End Results Program of the National Cancer Institute, every year in the United States, there are more than 40,000 new cases of, and deaths caused by, cancers of the brain and nervous system.
+According to the Surveillance, Epidemiology, and End Results Program of the National Cancer Institute, every year in the United States, there are more than

 Of these, glioblastoma is one of the most aggressive types of brain cancer, and it has a very poor survival rate, as per the Genetic and Rare Disease Information Center.

 Researchers have found that a particular population of cells within the main tumor, called “